 All Ages and Levels of Experience Are Welcome!

-I teach musicians at all experience levels as well.
+I teach students of all ages and experience levels.
 Some of my students have never touched an instrument or had any training but are interested in starting from scratch.
 Some are lovers of music looking to branch out of their usual modes of performance.
-Some are guitarists who want to transcribe their work on paper.
 Some are songwriters who want to expand their repertoire of techniques.
 Others are looking to play with recordings and samples in electronic software.

 I also regularly teach professional musicians (many with music degrees) who are seeking further study of advanced harmony, live electronics and recording, complex rhythms, experimental instrumental techniques, advanced notation, orchestration, microtonality, and much more.
 We all have frontiers of music to explore, and it's never too early or late to start!

-I also teach Online Video lessons to students in other locations.
 These include live video discussion, audio file sharing and instant feedback from your home.
-Asheville students may also schedule video lessons to supplement or while out of town.

 Weekly meetings are the standard, but some students opt for less-frequent meetings to save money.